Moroxi/Fov-Mod/README.md

 ## Compatibility

 The FOV MOD is compatible with the latest version of Venge.io.
-It has been tested on Windows 10/11 and may work on other operating systems as well.
+It has been tested on Windows 10/11 and may also work on other operating systems.

 ## Bugs and Issues

-If you encounter any bugs or issues while using the FOV MOD, please consider join our [discord server](https://discord.com/invite/m6FJyGSanf ) and reporting it!
+If you encounter any bugs or issues while using the FOV MOD, please consider joining our [discord server](https://discord.com/invite/m6FJyGSanf ) and reporting it!

 ## Contributions